DIY Mother’s Day gift idea that Mom will treasure forever!

 Here is my trick for getting handprints without a super huge mess: Use a paintbrush to brush the paint onto your child’s hand.
 This eliminates the need for them to “dip” their hand in paint and make a super big mess.
 Keep wet and dry paper towels (or my favorite all-purpose baby wipe!) nearby and get them straight to the sink.
 Always make sure you are using kid-safe non-toxic paint!

 3. While the paint is drying, use glitter glue on the edges of the frame.
-Fill in the rivet (if there is one) or simply add your own decorative flare!
-Mom loves her children’s creativity!
+Fill in the rivet (if there is one) or simply add your own decorative flare.
+Mom loves her kid’s creativity!

 4. Add beads or gems into the wet glue.
 (Or let the kids decorate for Mom!).